1821 Info 1g: Caleb Crompton

 Occupation: Adult

 The inquest papers record his cause of death as "accidental death by a fall from a horse, deceased being at the time intoxicated".
 There does appear to be some testimony missing.
-Why wasn't he missed by Frances and family, none of whom took part in the inquest, nor were they mentioned?
+Why wasn't he missed by Frances and family, none of whom took part in the inquest, nor were they mentioned.

 On 29 December 1854, Caleb decided to go to the race meeting at Dowling Forest (a small settlement just outside Ballarat), leaving home about noon, after borrowing some money from his partner, Alexander Sangster.
 He was seen in the tent of Thomas Fletcher, store keeper, the evening he died and was expected back that evening, but wasn't missed, by Sangster, because he thought that Caleb might have gone to the race dinner in Ballarat.
 His body was found on the road near the race course just after nine o'clock the next morning.
 His dented hat and one horse was found in the bush nearby.
 According to one of the jurors at the inquest, Caleb "was rather given to drinking".